influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/examples/using_alert_topics.md

 ---

 Kapacitor's alert system follows a publish subscribe design pattern.
-Alerts are published to a `topic` and handlers subscribe to various topics.
+Alerts are published to a `topic` and `handlers` subscribe to a topic.

 This example will walk you through setting up a simple cpu threshold alert that sends alerts to Slack.